herereadthis/timballisto/docs/do_first.md

 ### Pip

-To manage your own Python packages, you must install Twine and create a `.pyirc` file for authentication.
+To manage your own Python packages, you must install Twine and create a `.pypirc` file for authentication.
 A sample file is available in [lutra/resources](https://github.com/herereadthis/lutra/blob/master/resources/.pypirc).

 ```bash
 cd ~